 Since taurine is naturally produced by our own human bodies, it’s essential to our physical and neurological development.
 However, those with conditions such as diabetes and obesity may benefit more from Taurine supplementation, due to low concentrations.

 Taurine Rich Foods

 Taurine is abundant in animal proteins such as meat, fish, and dairy.
 Plant-based foods have low concentrations of Taurine, therefore, those following a plant-based diet have a challenging time obtaining Taurine from their diet.
 Let’s not forget however, that Taurine is a conditionally essential amino acid.
-Vegan or not, your body does produce Taurine, although you should monitor Taurine levels for any potential deficiencies.
+Vegan or not, your body does produce Taurine.
+That being said, it's important to monitor Taurine levels for any potential deficiencies.

 A study published in the Journal of the International Society of Sports Nutrition investigated benefits and recommendations on the vegan diet.
 The researchers found that Taurine supplementation was not necessary for those following a vegan diet.
 Furthermore, vegan athletes shouldn't have a problem producing enough energy to perform athletic endeavors.